 - 1 teaspoon cayenne pepper or more to taste

 - 1/4 cup packed light or dark brown sugar

 - 1/2 teaspoon caraway seeds or more to taste

 - Freshly ground black pepper

-- 8 bratwursts (5 to 6 ounces each), preferably Wisconsin-style, pricked with a fork in several places
+- Eight (5-to 6-ounce) bratwursts (or other fresh sausages) preferably Wisconsin-style, pricked with a fork in several places

-- Two or three 12-ounce bottles beer, or more as needed
+- Two or three bottles beer or more as needed

 - 8 hoagie rolls, mini-baguettes, top-split hot dog buns, pretzel rolls, or, natch, bratwurst buns